brariden/melpa-gpl-snapshot/melpa/packages/emacsshot-readme.txt

 snapshot of the current Emacs-window (i.e. the window which contains the active cursor.)

-Further there is function =emacsshot-snap-window-exclude-modeline= which does as =emacsshot-snap-window= but excludes the modeline when taking the shot.
-See also section [[id:db4e64e2-b400-4ec5-a393-9c5046720478][Hide the mode-line]].
+Further there is function =emacsshot-snap-window-include-modeline= which does the same as =emacsshot-snap-window= but also includes the modeline when taking the shot.

 The filenames are configurable.
 Hint: =M-x customize-group emacsshot=.
+Note that the file-suffix defines the image-format under which the file gets stored.

-It's also possible to add a timestamp to the filename as postfix.
+It's possible to add a timestamp to the filename as postfix.
 See =M-x customize-variable emacsshot-with-timestamp=.

 It might be a good idea to bind the functions to a key.
 This can make the usage more convenient.
 Further the binding is a way to avoid images which contain the command that has been used to create the image e.g. "M-x emacsshot-snap-frame" in the minibuffer.

 Beware of the heisenshot!

 Concretely the print-key could trigger the shot.
 Evaluation of